DIY Copper Pumpkin: Sustainable Fall Decor Guide

 Frequently Asked Questions

-Are these safe for kids or pets?
+Are copper pumpkins safe around kids and pets?

-Can I reuse the pumpkins next season?
+Can I reuse my copper pumpkin next fall?

-What’s the best budget option?
+What's the most sustainable option?

 Sources & Further Reading